 Personal care assistant services are often paid by clients out of pocket.
 However, there are individuals who may be qualified for programs run by local and state social service agencies.
 A waiver services program, for example, allows eligible people to receive medical assistance and personal care services.

-Social services agencies may also offer alternative care programs that deliver home and community-based services for people who require skilled nursing care but choose to stay in their homes than moving into a nursing home or an assisted living facility.
+Social services agencies may also offer alternative care programs that deliver home and community-based services for people who require skilled nursing care but choose to stay in their homes rather than move into a nursing home or an assisted living facility.

 In many cases, personal care assistants are employed by home care agencies.
 But there are also instances when PCAs may work as independent contractors.
 Choosing the latter means you’ll have to handle your personal taxes.